UPDATED FEB 21, 2020

-Patapsco Valley State Park is home to more trails than you could possible conquer in one day, so plan to make at least a couple trips here for a solid run sesh.
+Patapsco Valley State Park is home to more trails than you could possibly conquer in one day, so plan to make at least a couple trips here for a solid run sesh.
 If you’re not sure where to start, take on the Avalon Loop Trail.
-It’s a longer route, prepare for a 20-mile jaunt through the woods, but the waterfall views make the extra mileage worth it.
-But if a shorter run is what you’re looking for, hit up the Grist Mill Trail, it’s a brisk, 2.5-mile route through the woods and past ruins.
+It’s a longer route—prepare for a 20-mile jaunt through the woods—but the waterfall views make the extra mileage worth it.
+But if a shorter run is what you’re looking for, hit up the Grist Mill Trail: it’s a brisk, 5-mile route through the woods and past ruins.

-Lace up and hit the pavement for a 5K just north of downtown at the Lake Montebello Park Trail.
+Lace up and hit the pavement for a 5k just north of downtown at the Lake Montebello Park Trail.
 Perfect for increasing your speed, this flat, laned loop will be your new favorite training ground.
 Bring a running bud to line up and test out your times — you’ll shave off some digits for your 5K PR for sure.
-Looking for longer?
-Add the park’s neighbor Herring Park into your run and you’ve got yourself a 6.4-mile run.
+Looking for more?
+Add the park’s neighbor Herring Park and you’ve got yourself a 6.4-mile run.

 So, you need to build up to that half marathon that’s creeping up on you?
 BWI Airport Trail is 11 miles of looping, easy-going trail that will get you adding on those miles in no time.
 Check out planes taking off as you jog through a nice open trail.
 Sure, it’s slightly out of the way, but worth the drive to stretch those legs and get prepared for that half.

 Training for your next marathon?
 The ol’ Northern Central Rail Trail (NCR) runs along an abandoned railroad corridor from just north of Baltimore in Cockeysville; it winds 20 miles up all the way to York, PA.
 And no, "abandoned railroad corridor" is not nearly as spooky as it sounds.
 There’s plenty of space to run the day away shaded by trees, so pop in those headphones and take off.